 FOR %%I in (PC1 PC2 PC3 PC4) DO ( REG ADD \\%%I "HKLM\SOFTWARE\Qualys\QualysAgent\ScanOnDemand\Vulnerability" /v CpuLimit /t REG_DWORD /d 20 REG ADD \\%%I "HKLM\SOFTWARE\Qualys\QualysAgent\ScanOnDemand\Vulnerability" /v ScanOnDemand /t REG_DWORD /d 1 REG ADD \\%%I "HKLM\SOFTWARE\Qualys\QualysAgent\ScanOnDemand\Vulnerability" /v ScanOnStartup /t REG_DWORD /d 1)

-Specify your machine names in line 1, separated by spaces like I did PC1 PC2 etc.
+Specify your machine names in line 1, separated by spaces like I did with PC1 PC2 etc.

 I recommend only pushing one or the other of the ScanOnDemand or ScanOnStartup lines, depending on which you want.
 Rebooting while the Qualys agent is scanning won’t hurt anything, but it could delay processing.